AllStarLink/ASL3-Manual/docs/install/pi-appliance/pi-detailed.md

 - Depending on the speed of the computer and the type of SD card, one will have time for a beverage of their choice.
 When the write is complete, eject the card, remove the card from computer and insert it into the Pi.
 If using a USB adapter for the SD card, remove the SD card from the adapter and insert the card into the Pi.
 The Pi *will not* use the SD card in the USB adapter

 - Power on the Pi.
-Wait approximately 2 to 5 minutes for the Pi to boot and perform the various first boot tasks.
-Depending on the type of a Pi board used, this process could be lengthy.
-If there is a screen connected to the Pi, it will be noted that Pi will reboot several times.
-This is normal and expected
+The Pi will soon start to boot and perform a set of one-time setup actions.
+These actions include establishing the initial configuration, updating any pre-installed packages, and may include one or more reboots.
+While you may be able to `ping` the device within the first few minutes, or log in via SSH or Cockpit, you should still plan to wait 20–30 minutes and avoid making any configuration changes until the first-boot setup has completed.

 - (Optional) Network connectivity may be tested using the command to ping the hostname set in Step 10.
 For example, if the hostname set was `node63001` then do `ping -4 node63001.local` from a command prompt or PowerShell window.
 When you get a response, the host is connected to the network